Importing Level 2 M^3 Data into ISIS

 Is there any way to import this data into ISIS, or do I need to use ENVI?

-#2 Updated by Catherine Neish 19 days ago
+#2 Updated by Catherine Neish over 1 year ago

 As an addendum, I should note that I'm not able to download the chan1 mission data.
 It points to another obsolete folder.